-When he was diagnosed with acute myeloid leukemia, Ralph Olney says his odds of surviving five years weren’t particularly high – but that was eight years ago now, and he’s kept a positive outlook.
+When he was diagnosed with acute myeloid leukemia, Ralph Olney says his odds of surviving five years weren’t particularly high – but that was more than 11 years ago now, and he’s kept a positive outlook.
 In fact, Ralph compares himself to a cat when thinking about the odds.

 “If I was a cat, I’d probably only have one life left,” Ralph says.

 But that one life he has still is precisely what’s motivated him to get involved with the Wilmot Warrior Walk this year.

 Diagnosed in July 2011, Ralph had chemotherapy and a stem cell transplant.
 His brother, a perfect match, donated the cells for the transplant.
 Unfortunately, the treatment was challenging for Ralph.
 He experienced significant graft versus host disease, meaning the donated immune cells from his brother were attacking Ralph’s cells already in his body.
 It created side effects like skin discoloration and sores and it triggered a muscle disease.
 But Ralph was able to overcome the side effects and, in 2012, he returned to work in human resources for Carestream Health.

 A couple years later, after experiencing more side effects including blood clots and a pulmonary embolism, he decided to retire in March 2014.